wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.1.6 =
+* New option added for radio and checkbox fields that allows you to choose the orientation of these form fields
+* New input mode added for select values of checkbox,radio,select and multiselect form fields.
+This allows you to batch edit and copy value and label pairs
+* Changed admin form builder style sheet to not interfer with the wordpress admin styles

 = 1.1.5 =
 * Fixed bug where checkboxes lost their check state after an unsuccessful form submission